sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 ## Aesthetics, Motion, and Sound

 Animations use interpolation instead of snapping to the next state.
-A "glitch" effect was added when changes to the "Top Activity Hubs" and "Most Active Prefixes" lists occur to make it more obvious that a change happened and to add to the cyberpunk aesthetic.
-Percentages ease between values.
+For parts of the map which update infrequently, I wanted to highlight that a change occurred.
+For that, I added a "glitch" effect to the "Top Activity Hubs" and "Most Active Prefixes" to make it more obvious and to add to the cyberpunk aesthetic.
 These effects add polish, but too much motion distracts.
 Finding that balance took restraint and a surprisingly large amount of experimentation.

 The pulses are what actually bring the data to life.
 In the engine, each pulse is a simple generated glow texture.
 I add a bit of spatial jitter so concurrent events do not stack perfectly on top of each other, and I scale their sizes logarithmically so massive data spikes do not turn the map into a solid wall of color.